 Rather than applying to jobs from home all the time, designate an outside space (like a nearby cafe or a public library) where you’ll work on job-hunting tasks.
 Not only will you likely feel more productive in a separate space, but you’ll also find yourself stressing less at home by giving yourself a chance to leave the emotional weight at the door.
 In essence, your job search is like a full-time job, so give yourself the opportunity to have an “office.”
 You need this separation so that you can be comfortable physically and mentally in your home.

-If you don’t want to leave everyday, you should establish a location in your living space that becomes your workspace.
+If you don’t want to leave everyday, or you can’t because of comfort level, you should establish a location in your living space that becomes your workspace.
 Maybe it’s the kitchen table or your desk, if you have one.
-Try to make this space only for your work, so it would be best if you didn’t use your bed or couch.
+Try to make this space only for your work.
+Therefore, it would be best if you didn’t use your bed or couch.
 This is more effective for both your work and your sleep.
 The Division of Sleep Medicine at Harvard Medical School agrees, “Keeping computers, TVs, and work materials out of the room will strengthen the mental association between your bedroom and sleep.”

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
-If you want to work with our advisors to get guidance on any aspect of your job search, become a Pathrise fellow.
+Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
+If you want to work with our mentors to get guidance on any aspect of your job search, become a Pathrise fellow.